y330/FragmentQR/index.md

 FragmentQR uses Scroll to Text Fragment, a feature in Chromium 80+.
+Code for detecting and selecting text fragments is by Googles [Link to text fragment](https://chrome.google.com/webstore/detail/link-to-text-fragment/pbcodcjpfjdpcineamnnmbkkmkdpajjg?hl=en).

 <b>© 2020 MIT license Yonah Aviv.</b>

 Contributions and Donations welcome.